This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

 - Copper may also help in few cases.

 In the cases of copper overload, additional copper supplements may not be beneficial.

 Supplements cannot cure or protect anybody from any disease.
 Supplements can only slightly help you recover faster/better.
 These can also improve your immunity to a certain level.
 Do not avoid medical advice even if you are taking enough supplements.

 Some of the lifestyle changes mentioned below (like wearing masks, social distancing and exercising) can help you to some extent in avoiding getting infected.

-You may consider supplements like Neem-Giloy, Ashwagandha, Shilajit and Spirulina if you know what you are taking and have extra energy, time, etc.
+You may consider supplements like Quercetin, Astaxanthin, Spirulina, Neem-Giloy, Ashwagandha and Shilajit if you know what you are taking and have extra energy, time, etc.

 Remember you should not keep on stuffing yourself with nutrients blindly.
 Some of the nutrients can interact with other nutrients / medications.
 If you take more than one nutrient pretty regularly, you should keep a record or diary of it.

 Learn how various supplements works; how these can change your 'chemistry'!
 Don't think every thing natural is 'safe'; nature produces some of the best toxins, venoms.

 Wear masks when you are not in your private place.
 If your private space is having possibility of aerosol containing the novel corona virus then you have to wear mask there also :-(.

 Because if side of the cloth gets reversed it will undo the purpose.